openworm/bt-gsoc-2019/README.md

 ```

 ### Finally good to go!
-Shown below is an image of the process of seeding contents, creating their .torrent file and adding this .torrent file into the BitTorrent GUI based client.
+Shown below is an image of the process of seeding contents, creating their .torrent file and adding this .torrent file into the BitTorrent GUI based client for downloading from peers.
 ![](images/download.png)